Vitnira/digital-nemeton/recipes.md

 Einkorn Rye Bread from Einkorn by Carla Bartolucci

 (June 2025) Dry, crumbly, and awful.
 I need to look into another recipe.
-Blegh.
+Bleh.

 ## Sweet